logo

 • It requires advanced knowledge of sign language:

-Fact: You don't need to be fluent in any sign language to teach your baby some basic signs.
+Fact: You don't need to be fluent in sign language to teach your baby some basic signs.

 Talking Toys for Babies to Encourage Signing